MatthewFlamm/pytest-homeassistant-custom-component/README.md

 ![HA core version](https://img.shields.io/static/v1?label=HA+core+version&message=0.116.0.dev0&labelColor=blue)

-Experimental package to automatically extract testing plugins from Home Assistant for custom component testing.
+Package to automatically extract testing plugins from Home Assistant for custom component testing.
 Automatic extraction of testing plugins and helpers.
-It is unknown whether this can be as full featured as the test modules inside of homeassistant/core.
+The goal is to provide the same functionality as the tests in homeassistant/core.

-* For now, this package will be updated randomly with no set schedule.
+* For now, the package will be updated _approximately_ weekly.
-* Version of homeassistant is given in pytest_homeassistant_custom_component.const and in the README above
+* Version of homeassistant/core is given in pytest_homeassistant_custom_component.const and in the README above

 Usage:
 * All pytest fixtures can be used as normal, like `hass`